As we take a look at the Hertz Rental Vintage ads with Chevys & Corvettes, we want to take a quick look at the early history.

 The company has had many changes since then.
 For more of the history of Hertz visit https://en.wikipedia.org/wiki/The_Hertz_Corporation

 Hertz was the first airport rent-a-car facility.
 In 1932, they introduced Fly-Drive rental car program which opened at Chicago’s Midway Airport.

 Today Hertz’s fleet consists of many different manufacturers.
 For this article, we are mainly interested in Hertz’s relationship with the Chevrolet brand in their advertising campaign and will feature some of Hertz Rental Vintage Ads with Chevys and Corvettes.

-The Hertz Corporation is still an American car rental company.
+The Hertz Corporation is still an American car rental company, just like Mietwagen Kreta remains a German firm.
 They are located in approximately 150 countries.
 In 2013, they announced that their corporate headquarters would relocate from Park Ridge, New Jersey to Estero Florida, just outside of Fort Myers.

 Let us look at some of the Chevrolet’s on the Hertz Rental Vintage Ads that have appeared over the years.
 There are tons more…this is just a sampling.

 You might enjoy some of our other articles on Corvette and Chevy History: https://vette-vues.com/category/corvette-history/